highwaycode/book/markdown/the-highway-code/traffic-signs.md

 No stopping during period indicated except for buses<p></p>
 No stopping during times shown except for as long as necessary to set down or pick up passengers<p></p>
 No waiting<p></p>
-No stopping (Clearway)<h3>Signs with blue circles but no red border mostly give positive instruction.</h3>
+No stopping (Clearway)<h3 id='signs-with-blue-circles-but-no-red-border-mostly-give-positive-instruction'>Signs with blue circles but no red border mostly give positive instruction.</h3>
 <p></p>
 Ahead only<p></p>
 Turn left ahead (right if symbol reversed)<p></p>